-In order for a stockholder nominee to be considered by the Nominating and Corporate Governance Committee to be its nominee and included in our proxy statement for the 2015 Annual Meeting, the nominating stockholder must file a written notice of the proposed director nomination with our Corporate Secretary, at 100 W. University Avenue, Champaign, Illinois 61820, no later than December 16, 2014.
+In order for a stockholder nominee to be considered by the Nominating and Corporate Governance Committee to be its nominee and included in our proxy statement for the 2017 Annual Meeting, the nominating stockholder must file a written notice of the proposed director nomination with our Corporate Secretary, at 100 W. University Avenue, Champaign, Illinois 61820, no later than December 21, 2016.
 Nominations must include the full name and address of the proposed nominee and a brief description of the proposed nominee's business experience for at least the previous five years.
 All submissions must be accompanied by the written consent of the proposed nominee to be named as a nominee and to serve as a director if elected.
 The Nominating and Corporate Governance Committee may request additional information in order to make a determination as to whether to nominate the person for director.

-A stockholder may otherwise nominate a director for election at the 2015 Annual Meeting by delivering written notice of the nomination to our Corporate Secretary, at the above address, between February 20, 2015 and March 23, 2015.
-The stockholder's notice of intention to nominate a director must include: (a) for each person to be nominated: (i) the name, age and business and residence address of each nominee; (ii) the principal occupation or employment of each nominee; (iii) the class and number of shares of stock owned by the nominee on the date of the notice; and (iv) any information that would be required to be disclosed on Schedule 13D pursuant to Regulation 13D under the Exchange Act, in connection with the solicitation of proxies with respect to nominees for election as directors, regardless of whether the person is subject to the provisions of such regulations; and (b) as to the stockholder giving notice: (i) the name and address of stock owned by the nominating stockholder and the names and addresses of any other stockholders supporting each respective nominee; and (ii) the class and number of shares of stock owned by the notification for the purpose of determining the proposed nominee's eligibility to serve as a director.
+A stockholder may otherwise nominate a director for election at the 2017 Annual Meeting by delivering written notice of the nomination to our Corporate Secretary, at the above address, between February 24, 2017 and March 27, 2017.
+The stockholder's notice of intention to nominate a director must include: (a) for each person to be nominated: (i) the name, age and business and residence address of each nominee; (ii) the principal occupation or employment of each nominee; (iii) the class and number of shares of stock owned by the nominee on the date of the notice; and (iv) any information that would be required to be disclosed on Schedule 13D pursuant to Regulation 13D under the Exchange Act, in connection with the acquisition of stock, and pursuant to Regulation 14A under the Exchange Act, in connection with the solicitation of proxies with respect to nominees for election as directors, regardless of whether the person is subject to the provisions of such regulations; and (b) as to the stockholder giving notice: (i) the name and address of record of the nominating stockholder and the names and addresses of any other stockholders supporting each respective nominee; and (ii) the class and number of shares of stock owned by the nominating stockholder and any other stockholders supporting the nominees on the date of the notice.
+We may request additional information after receiving the notification for the purpose of determining the proposed nominee's eligibility to serve as a director.
 Persons nominated for election to the board pursuant to this paragraph will not be included in our proxy statement.